Welcome to Lake Roxburgh Lodge in heartland Central Otago. Here you’ll be treated to excellent hospitality by your host, Anna Vasina.

 The houses in Lake Roxburgh Village were built for those employed at the Dam when it was operating and owned by the NZ Electricity Department, later owned by Electrocorp New Zealand, and now Contact Energy.

 In 1989 the village was handed over to the Tuapeka County Council, then on to Central Otago District Council.
 All the houses in the village have been sold at varying times, with the final sale in 1996 including the Village Hall.
-The Lodge was purchased from ECNZ in 1989, with the present owners, Phil and Kim Winterbottom acquiring it in 1996.
-Since then many travellers have enjoyed the comfort of quality accommodation and good food.
+The Lodge was purchased from ECNZ in 1989.
+Since 1996, after vast refurbishment, many travellers have enjoyed the comfort of quality accommodation and good food.

 The mighty Clutha River used to run unaided downstream from Lake Wanaka, (its source), through Cromwell, Alexandra, Gorge Creek, Roxburgh Gorge and Millers Flat, before splitting into the Koau branch - wide and shallow, and the Matau - deep and narrow, just South of Balclutha.
 Then surging onwards a further 16kms into the South Pacific Ocean.